steveoliai/db_paginator/README.md

 1. report_settings:
     this can be used to give a hint for the time interval to use for a give table/view query.
     In the procedure, a very simplistic method is used to determine what interval to use.
-If you have a good interval to use, set it in the dayinterval column for the "reportname".
+If you have an optimal interval to use, set it in the dayinterval column for the "reportname".
 Make sure to set "forcesetting" to 'Y'.

 2. report_instance:
     This is used to log the instance of someone running  the report.